...

 What Is a Blind Hole?

 A blind hole refers to a hole milled, bored, or drilled in a workpiece that doesn’t penetrate to the other side of the part.
-Moreso, you have to machine a blind hole with optimal accuracy to ensure the blind hole ends at the specified depth within the workpiece.
+Moreover, you have to machine a blind hole with optimal accuracy to ensure the blind hole ends at the specified depth within the workpiece.

 How to Drill a Blind Hole